Overview of Surgery

 The primary treatment for both benign and malignant tumors is surgery.
 A lot of patients are fearful of having this surgery because they are concerned that their face will be permanently paralyzed.

-It is important for patients to remember that the chances of having permanent facial paralysis after this surgery is extremely low.
+It is important for patients to remember that the chance of having permanent facial paralysis after this surgery is extremely low.

 It is not recommended that patients put off this surgery because they are afraid that their face will be permanently paralyzed.
 The vast majority of parotid surgeries go very well, and the facial nerve does not get damaged during the surgery.